RicCheng/dsp/03-command_line.md

 e.g. echo a b c d e f | xargs -n 3 echo a b c d e f | xargs -n 3

-xargs sets the max number of arugment taken from the input (which is 3) everytime
+xargs sets the max number of arugment taken from the input (which is 3) every time